lpil/photobank/backend/README.md

 # API

-The GraphQL API that powers Bank.
+The GraphQL API that powers Photobank.

 ```sh
 make server                  # Run a dev server